ceramicstudio/identitylink-services/API.md

 3. User clicks verify and they now get the Verifiable credential back from the service
    1. A JWS containing the *challenge code* is created using the js-did library
    2. The JWS is sent to the *confirm twitter* endpoint and the Verifiable Credential is returned

+## Discourse verification

+1. User inputs their discourse username and thread url and click verify
+   1. A request with users DID, thread url and discourse username is made to the *request discourse* endpoint
+   2. The returned *challenge code* is temporarily stored
+2. User is presented with a text snippet that they copy and use to post in the given thread of the thread url
+3. User clicks verify and they now get the Verifiable credential back from the service
+   1. A JWS containing the *challenge code* is created using the js-did library
+   2. The JWS is sent to the *confirm discourse* endpoint and the Verifiable Credential is returned

 # Implementation details